newrelic/nr1-csg-cloud-journey/README.md

 Within these five pillars, the app provides Observability using three different assets:

-* Dashboards: Some of these will require configuration.
+* Dashboards:  **In order for a large portion of the dashboards to function, the customer must rename all of their on-prem applications to end with** *_OP* **and rename all of their AWS applications to end with** *_AWS*.
+Alternatively, if a customer has or is willing to place all of their On-Prem assets under one master account and all of their AWS assets under a separate master account, this app can be deployed as two separate applications instead.
+Regardless of which deployment method you choose, certain NRQL queries contained in the dashboards will require modification.
 [Click here](./DASHBOARDS.md) for more information.
 * Modernization Nerdlet: This will work out of the box but can be customized.
 [Click here](./MODERNIZATION.md) for more information.
 * [Optimization Needpack](https://github.com/newrelic/nr1-cloud-optimize): This will work out of the box